EmiliaSzynwald/EmiliaSzynwald/README.md

   </picture>
 </div>

-I would love to chat anything tech, reach out to me!
+I would love to chat anything tech or if you're curious about any of my projects, reach out to me!